Thaumiel-Servers/Tank173/README.md

 Place the `Tank173.dll` file in your EXILED/Plugins folder.

 # Features
+* Hume Shield blast

-* Tank 173 has a configurable percent chance to spawn instead of normal 17
+* Tank 173 has a configurable percent chance to spawn instead of normal 173
+* TBA

 # Crediting
 * Parts of this plugin uses code from UIU Rescue Squad By Snivyfilms